meroxdotdev/meroxdotdev.github.io/_posts/2025-04-07-hugo-vs-wordpress.md

   alt: WordPress to Hugo Migration Guide
 ---

 Ten years ago, I started my first website projects—some for myself, others for friends or clients.
 I spent a lot of time experimenting with themes, plugins, and WordPress setups.
-Some of the projects I dedicated the most effort to are listed here: [https://merox.dev/websites/](https://merox.dev/websites/)

 ##  My Experience with WordPress